 In 2011 the U.S. Department of Justice released an investigative report of the New Orleans Police Department.
-Among numerous areas that required improvement, the report stated that “there are few aspects of NOPD more broadly troubling” than its paid detail system, and made the following 6 recommendations for improvement.
+Among numerous areas that required improvement, the report stated that “there are few aspects of NOPD more broadly troubling than its paid detail system".

 - Create a single office to arrange, coordinate and monitor details.